How we calculate this

 Procure Space

 We compound the ETF's annualised return from the last primary date to today to derive an adjusted valuation.
-Confidence starts at 60% and declines 15 pp/year (floor 10%).
+Confidence is fixed at 50% — Method D is a tiebreaker, not a primary signal.

 Weight: 10%.
 Used as a tiebreaker and for companies with no secondary market data.